tuda-parallel/FTIO/docs/file_formats.md

 - `b_overlap_avr` represents the bandwidth at the application-level
 - `t_overlap` represents the time when new values for the application-level bandwidth are attained.
 This means for the above example, that the bandwidth at time 1 s was 1 GB, at 2 s this changed to 2 GB, and so on.

 Several fields shown here are optional.
-In its simplest form, a custom JSON file only news the fields in bandwidth, and thus has the following form:
+In its simplest form, a custom JSON file only needs the field `bandwidth`, and thus has the following form:
 ```python
 {
 	"bandwidth": {